Kudoes/RealTime-Face-Anonymization/README.md

 # Requirements:

 1. This program was tested on both Windows 10 and MacOS.
-It has not been tested on Unix systems, but that is not to say that it does not work.
+It has not been tested on Unix systems, but that is not to say that it does not work on them.

 2. Python 3.7

 # Installation Procedure:

+1. Clone this repo

-1. `pip install -r requirements.txt`
+2. Run `pip install -r requirements.txt`

+    a.
+Ideally, you should do this in a fresh virtual environment.

 # Run the Program